 There are two campgrounds in Canyonlands National Park, one in The Needles area and one in the Island in the Sky area.
 They are both relatively small and have limited amenities.
 More information can be found on the NPS website.

 If you’d prefer not to stay in the park, we recommend staying in the Moab area.
-Read more on guide to camping and glamping in Moab.
+Read more on guide to camping and glamping in and around Moab.

 Make the most of your final day.
 Get up super early and make an early morning sunrise jaunt out to Mesa Arch (trust me, it’s worth it).